Configure the Microsoft Azure cloud provider

 Define a private DNS zone

-You may choose to define a private DNS zone to instruct YugabyteDB Anywhere to register the universe name to all of the IP addresses in the universe within that DNS zone.
+You may choose to define a private DNS zone to instruct YBA to register the universe name to all of the IP addresses in the universe in that DNS zone.
 For more information, see What is a private Azure DNS zone.

 You can set a private DNS zone as follows: